globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 When enabled, users could possibly enable a personal PGP key that will be used by the system to encrypt email notifications and encrypt downloaded files on-the-fly.

 This is a recommended feature for high risk threat models in association with the usage of air-gapped systems for the visualization of the reports.

+The default configuration of the application see this feature disabled.

 Encryption of Temporary Files
 -----------------------------